 MGT681 Study Abroad

 (Prerequisite: permission

 of director)

 MGT 682 MBA Special Topics/

 Consulting Projects

 (Prerequisite: permission

 of director)

-MGT 683 MBA Co-op
+MGT 683 МВА Со-ор

 (up to three credits)

 (Prerequisite: permission

 of director.)

-It is highly recommended that international students and students with minimal work eperience enroll in a credit-bearing MBA co-op before the end of their second semester.
+It is highly recommended that international students and students with minimal work eperience enroll in a credit-bearing MBA coop before the end of their second semester.